 That is until it arrived and I was at the bus stop.

 I would be among my friends, waiting for our big yellow ride to school, laughing and sharing stories from our fun summers.
 The bus was the buffer, the transition point between summer fun and school, which would eventually be fun too!
 Riding the bus was an iconic time of my back to school memories.

 I decided to do this fun school bus craft with my daughter so I could share my memories with her.

-How to make the School Bus Craft With ‘Finger Cut Out’ Kids
+School Bus Craft With 'Finger Cut Out' Kids Craft Tutorial

 *This post contains affiliate links.
 Please see our full disclosure policy here.